Article update: April 4, 2026

 A STOP IN AVEIRO ON OUR WAY

 A very cute little town.
+Here ideas where you can sleep!
 We walked around the city and enjoyed lunch in a little street filled with singing Portuguese.
 With their guitar in hand, it was almost as if it was organized, but not; simply good friends having fun all together.
 It was an unforgettable moment.
 You must stop by Aveiro to see the gondolas, to enjoy a walk by the water and to see the street covered with umbrellas in July.
 Hopefully next time, because we went in October…

 NAZARÉ (4 DAYS, 3 DAYS ONLY)

 I might sound like a broken record, but visiting Nazaré is a MUST!
+Beautiful places to sleep here.
 It’s a traditional Portuguese village for surfers.
 During the summer, on the beach, you can see many ladies dressed in their traditional dresses drying fish on the sand.
 It’s worth the detour to enjoy the surfer vibe and to admire some of the tallest waves in the world.
 Many worldwide surf competitions take place in the city.
 We loved it.
+Here some activities to do.

 Unfortunately, we had to leave a day earlier because there was a forest fire close by.
 All the smoke was heading towards the city which made it hard to breathe, you could even see the ashes falling from the sky.
 Happily, the firefighters took control of the fires and nobody got hurt… We could have enjoyed another day at the beach but due to the circumstance, we decided to leave.